 - Connect the whole lot to the camera body again

 As you can see, it is a real pain in the butt to have to go through this process every time you want to change your aperture value!
 My first set of extension tubes was just such a set, and I think I used them once before deciding to buy some that included electronic contacts instead.

 Which Kind of Extension Tubes Should You Buy?

 I have to be honest and say that I do not think the fully manual, contactless, super cheap extension tubes are worth the hassle at all.
 I tried them and hated the experience!
-They may be ludicrously cheap, but since the third-party AF compatible ones aren’t even that expensive, I really would recommend saving up for them, or the OEM ones.
+They may be ludicrously cheap, but since the third-party AF compatible ones aren’t even that expensive I really would recommend saving up for them, or the OEM ones if available.